monodot/activemq-demos/network/README.md

     <amq:networkConnector name="broker1connector" uri="multicast://default"/>

+The brokers are defined in Spring XML configuration in `resources/activemq-brokers.xml`.

 In the application, a new message is pushed every 5 seconds into queue `FOO` on broker A. Two discrete consumers are connected to the same queue `FOO`, on broker B and C respectively.
 Each message is then consumed exactly once, either by the consumer connected to broker B, or by the consumer connected to broker C.

 This demonstrates a message "moving" from broker A, over to broker B or C in the network, when a consumer is connected to those brokers.